Japanese folklore: Fantastic creatures

 A great deal of interest currently gravitates towards Japanese monsters taken from traditional Japanese sources.
-Some of the yōkai or strange beings are the stuff of folklore, orally transmitted and propagated among the populace.
+Some of the yōkai (demons of Japan) or strange beings are the stuff of folklore, orally transmitted and propagated among the populace.
 But one must realize that many beings or stories about them were spun and deliberately invented by professional writers during the Edo Period and earlier, and they are not folkloric in the strict sense.